 The most common reason clients fall off the training wagon, and I can attest based on experience, is because of time.

-Sometimes this is a valid reason and life does tend to get in the way.
+Sometimes this is a valid reason, and life does tend to get in the way.
 Other times it’s just a cop-out due to a lack of motivation or an overbearing hesitation.
-In other cases, your client might have the time, but they just lack the ability to manage/prioritize it.
+In other cases, your client might have the time but cannot manage/prioritize it.

-Whatever the case, be sure to expect this as the leading cause of any missed appointments or drop-offs.
+Whatever the case, expect this as the leading cause of missed appointments or drop-offs.

 The fourth most common reason for client drop-off is the I’m-not-good-at-this reason.
-You must remember that fitness for a lot of people, is about looking good, and sometimes that also translates as looking good at it.
+It would be best if you remembered that fitness, for many people, is about looking good, and sometimes that also translates as looking good at it.

-The last most common reason is your clients are dealing with a case of the DOMS (delayed onset muscle soreness).
-In that case, you can look into implementing some active rest to keep them going.
+The last most common reason is your clients are dealing with a case of DOMS (delayed onset muscle soreness).
+In that case, you can implement some active rest to keep them going.
 Also, try to make sure they aren’t actually injured!

-This will not only be beneficial to you as a trainer but will greatly benefit your client, who needs to overcome these mental/logistical/physical hurdles in order to achieve their fitness goals.
+This will benefit you as a trainer and greatly benefit your client, who needs to overcome these mental/logistical/physical hurdles to achieve their fitness goals.

 The 4 Most Popular Ways To Workout

 One on one sessions is your bread and butter as a PT.
 After all, you are a PERSONAL trainer.
-Suffice to say, this is the preferred method of engagement for fitness clients who want that extra support.
-Its an intimate and focused way to get effective results without the scrutiny of others.
+Suffice it to say; this is the preferred method of engagement for fitness clients who want that extra support.
+It’s an intimate and focused way to get effective results without the scrutiny of others.

 Group training comes up second.
 For many, working out is just a simple matter of being given basic instructions and going with them, an easy enough thing to achieve in a group class setting.

-Fitness is very commonly used as a platform for social engagement whether that’s for expanding one’s friendship circle, dating options or professional networks, the group class is a watering hole of social interaction.
+Fitness is very commonly used as a platform for social engagement.
+Whether that’s for expanding one’s friendship circle, dating options, or professional networks, the group class is a watering hole for social interaction.

-The fourth, but also the fastest-growing method of engagement by fitness clients and consumers is through online coaching.
-Be ready with a good online system in order to take advantage of this market segment.
-Per our study on the most successful personal trainers, the highest-earning trainers come with an online component to their services!
+Online coaching is the fourth but also the fastest-growing method of engagement by fitness clients and consumers.
+Be ready with a good online system to take advantage of this market segment.
+Per our study on the most successful personal trainers, the highest-earning trainers have an online service component!

 The 5 Golden Fitness Goals

-Not coming as any sort of surprise, the most common fitness goal is weight loss.
-The average person isn’t too concerned with achieving max performance, their most immediate concern is sitting right in front of them in the form of a bulging belly.
+Not coming as any surprise, the most common fitness goal is weight loss.
+The average person isn’t too concerned with achieving max performance; their most immediate concern is sitting right in front of them in the form of a bulging belly.

-I hope you have nutrition in your bag of tricks for this one because that’s where you are really going to need to push in order to get real results.
+I hope you have nutrition in your bag of tricks for this one because that’s where you are really going to need to push to get real results.

-Some people don’t care about the looks so much as they do about just being healthy.
-They may be aware that their current state is not doing their quality of life any favors, or it could be that they just want to turn things up a notch and experience a new level of wellness.
+Some people don’t care as much about looks as they do about being healthy.
+They may be aware that their current state is not doing their quality of life any favors, or it could be that they want to turn things up a notch and experience a new level of wellness.
 Expect many clients in it for mental health reasons too.
-Exercise is a great way to uplift one’s spirits and self-image.
+Exercise is a great way to uplift one’s spirit and self-image.

-The pursuit of health might also mean injury rehab or correction of functional deviations and imbalances.
-Get clued up on corrective exercise for this one.
+Pursuing health might also mean injury rehab or correcting functional deviations and imbalances.
+Get clued up on corrective exercises for this one.

 The Weight Loss Plateau Problem

 At some point, most people hit a plateau in their training.
-When you start to exercise, it’s often easy to make leaps and bounds in your adaptation towards training stimuli.
-That’s because everything is so new and your body is immediately triggered into action.
+When you start to exercise, it’s often easy to make leaps and bounds in your adaptation toward training stimuli.
+That’s because everything is so new, and your body is immediately triggered into action.

 With time, your clients will find results harder and harder to come by.
-That’s because as the intensity of stimuli decreases, so too does the response your body experiences.
+That’s because as the intensity of stimuli decreases, so too makes the response your body experiences.

-We asked these 600 trainers the reasons their clients hit a weight loss plateau to obtain the most common culprits so they can be properly addressed.
+We asked these 600 trainers why their clients hit a weight loss plateau to obtain the most common culprits so they can be properly addressed.

-Some causes of plateauing such as the settling of the metabolic set point, lack of dedication and nutrition, can be countered by making changes to your client’s plan.
-Others such as those related to age and genetics are unavoidable realities but can be worked around with a mindful approach.
+Changing your client’s plan can counter some causes of plateauing, such as settling the metabolic set point, lack of dedication, and nutrition.
+Others, such as those related to age and genetics, are unavoidable realities but can be worked around with a mindful approach.

 Weight Loss Plateau Triumph

-We then asked the trainers the most effective methods they employ to help their clients overcome their plateau so as to come to a definitive conclusion on what works best.
+We then asked the trainers the most effective methods they employ to help their clients overcome their plateau to come to a definitive conclusion on what works best.

-At the end of the day, it’s all about adaptation, and if you are giving your clients the same stimuli over and over again, stagnation will occur.
+At the end of the day, it’s all about adaptation, and if you give your clients the same stimuli repeatedly, stagnation will occur.
 Switch things up by challenging different muscle groups.

 The second most popular way trainers get their peeps over a weight-loss slump is by upping the ante.
-This is a well-understood protocol of personal training. progression occurs with an increase in volume and intensity.
+This is a well-understood protocol for personal training.
+Progression occurs with an increase in volume and intensity.

 The third thing is introducing strength training.
 Weight loss happens as a result of having a negative energy balance.
-In order to achieve that from a training perspective, you need to jolt the metabolism by stressing it with a healthy dose of resistance training.
+To achieve that from a training perspective, you need to jolt the metabolism by stressing it with a healthy dose of resistance training.

 Last in the weight loss bag of tricks is nutrition tracking.
 Have your clients keep a food journal so that you constantly know where they are with their food habits, allowing you to jump in and take control when necessary.